suikan4github/LI2026ODP/doc/design.md

 4   | GND
 14  | 27V

-Thus, int is positive voltage circuit internally.
+Thus, internal circuit is positive voltage power supply only.

 ### Voltage regulator circuit
-Because the high voltage input, regular voltage regulator may be destroyed.
+Because of the high voltage input, regular voltage regulator may be destroyed.
 The [LM2936MM-3.3](https://www.ti.com/store/ti/en/p/product/?p=LM2936MM-3.3/NOPB) can work with such the high voltage.

 The datasheet has specific request to the output capacitor of LM2936MM-3.3.
 The capacitance and ESR is bit critical.
 Refer the datasheet for details.

 The Tantalum capacitor like [TLJN226M010R3800](https://www.digikey.jp/en/products/detail/avx-corporation/TLJN226M010R3800/1765950) is suitable.

 ### SWD pin protection
-ARM suggest to place the pull up registers to protect the SWD pins from the static discharge.
+ARM suggest to place the pull up resistors to protect the SWD pins from the static discharge.

-We don't have these registers.
+We don't have these resistors.
 Alternatively, the programmer MUST follow the procedure in the reference manual of the [STM32G0B1KE](https://www.st.com/en/microcontrollers-microprocessors/stm32g0b1ke.html).
 The RM recommend to set the SWD pins as GPIN and pull up / down by software setting.
 Refer the reference manual ( Section 40.3.3 "nternal pull-up & pull-down on SWD pins" of the RM0444 Rev 5 ).

 ### NRST pin protection
-The STM32G0B1 has internal pull up register for the NRST signal.
-So, we don't need the external register.
+The STM32G0B1 has internal pull up resistor for the NRST signal.
+So, we don't need the external resistor.

 The datasheet recommend to have the 0.1uF capacitor as parallel to the NRST input, to protect from the RF interference ( Section 5.3.15 "NRST input characteristics" of the DS13560 Rev 2) .